 The DNR has produced radio spots to promote grass-cycling, composting and leaf-mulching in Wisconsin.
 These radio ads are available to any community or organization interested in airing them.
 Please contact Elisabeth Olson for more information.

-Nature's Recyclers This activity guide is intended to help you teach people about natural recycling, cycles in nature and the important role people must play in recycling our natural resources.
+Nature's Recyclers Activity Guide (IE-043) (out of print) is intended to help you teach people about natural recycling, cycles in nature and the important role people must play in recycling our natural resources.

-Keepin' It In the Loop These study guides are designed to help you and your students begin thinking about recycling – why it's important and how resources can be conserved and protected.
-Two guides are available, one for grades K-3 and the other for grades 4-8.
+Keepin' It In the Loop K-8 Teacher Activity Guide (WA-1526)This study guide is designed to help you and your students begin thinking about recycling – why it's important and how resources can be conserved and protected.

 Recycling and Beyond: Fun Stuff Recycling activity and coloring book for kids.

-Wee Crafts In this Wee Crafts guide, we provide some specific craft projects for you to create with your children.
+Wee Crafts Activity Guide (CE-2012) In this Wee Crafts guide, we provide some specific craft projects for you to create with your children.